 The course instructors were David Osterbur, Access and Public Services Librarian, Countway Library of Medicine, Harvard Medical School and Kristine Alpi, William Rand Kenan, Jr. Library of Veterinary Medicine, North Carolina State University Libraries, Raleigh, NC.
-The recordings were made possible by the efforts of the National Training Center and Clearinghouse and staff of Middle Atlantic Region of the National Network of Libraries of Medicine.
+The recordings were made possible by the efforts of the National Training Center and Clearinghouse (now the NNLM Training Office) and staff of Middle Atlantic Region of the National Network of Libraries of Medicine.

 Note that there may be periods of silence in the recordings during class exercises.
-Please use the slider bar at the bottom of your FlashPlayer screen to skip over silences.
+Please use the slider bar at the bottom of your video player to skip over silences.